 > (tock 78)

-; WorldState -> Image ; places the car into a scene according to the given world state (define (render ws) BACKGROUND)
+; WorldState -> Image ; places the car into the BACKGROUND scene, ; according to the given world state (define (render ws) BACKGROUND)

-; WorldState -> Image ; places the car into a scene according to the given world state (define (render ws) (place-image CAR ws Y-CAR BACKGROUND))
+; WorldState -> Image ; places the car into the BACKGROUND scene, ; according to the given world state (define (render ws) (place-image CAR ws Y-CAR BACKGROUND))

-After settling on a first data representation for world states, a careful
+After settling on an initial data representation for world states, a careful

 programmer may have to revisit this fundamental design decision during the